PhilGanney/PhilGanney/README.md

 My projects are more about innovating by applying existing techs, to new things, or with really nice designs, rather than bringing in new tech.
 My main solo project is TeaRounder - tools for making food and drink ordering easier.
-    read more about it, or use the free, personal use version, at tearounder.com
+    read more about it, or use the free, personal use version, at tearounder.com I'm also a founding admin of a community called ProtoStart.
+We collaborate on software projects, and help new coders find real projects that suit them.
+We're using reddit.com/r/protostart to co-ordinate and find new collaborators initially, and are working on protostart.net

 I often work in good old fashioned HTML, CSS & JavaScript